-The Purchasing office is open from 8 a.m. to 5 p.m., Monday through Friday.
-Call us at (503) 988-5111 for an appointment to visit with a specific buyer.
-If you wish to view BID or RFP files, recommended viewing hours are from 8:30 a.m. to 10:30 a.m., Monday through Thursday.
-Please call for appointment.
+The Purchasing office is open for appointments only, Monday through Friday.
+Call us at (503) 988-5111 for an appointment to visit with a specific Procurement Analyst.
+If you wish to view Invitation to Bid (ITB) or Request for Proposals (RFP) files, please review the Bid & Proposal page (all tabs- Open/Closed/Awarded) or call for an appointment.

-Review the information on this page to learn what you need to know to do business with Multnomah County, then visit our Bid and Proposal Opportunities page for current open solicitations.
+Review the information on this page to learn what you need to know to do business with Multnomah County, then visit our Bid and Proposal Opportunities page for access to current open solicitations.

 How Multnomah County Purchases Goods & Services

-The County purchases supplies, equipment and services (including public improvements and professional services) necessary to operate and support jails, health clinics, office buildings, libraries, animal control and law enforcement.
+The County purchases supplies, equipment and services (including public improvements and professional services) necessary to operate and support jails, health clinics, office buildings, libraries, animal services, elections and law enforcement.
 The following are procurement methods Multnomah County uses:

-Competitive solicitation is not required for these purchases.
+Competitive solicitation is encouraged but not required for these purchases.
 However, County departments shall, where practicable, obtain informal quotes.
-Utilization of minority business, women-owned business, and emerging small business (MWESB) is strongly encouraged in all Multnomah County contracting.
-County Departments are authorized to issue a Limited Purchase Order (LPO), use a Procurement card, or use Direct Pay.
+Utilization of minority business, women-owned business, and emerging small business (COBID) is strongly encouraged in all Multnomah County contracting.

 How does the County's Procurement system work?